Your Hearing Evaluation

 The following healthcare providers may take part in evaluating and treating your hearing loss:

 An audiologist.
 This provider evaluates your hearing.
-He or she then uses the results of this evaluation to help select the best hearing aids for you.
+They then use the results of this evaluation to help select the best hearing aids for you.

 An ear, nose, and throat healthcare provider (otolaryngologist).
 This provider examines you to find out if there is a health reason for your hearing loss.
-If there is, he or she may advise treatment in addition to, or instead of, hearing aids.
+If there is, they may advise treatment in addition to, or instead of, hearing aids.

 A hearing aid specialist.
-He or she can also help you select the hearing aids best suited to your hearing loss.
+They can also help you select the hearing aids best suited to your hearing loss.

 Your family healthcare provider.
-He or she may also do a medical exam and evaluate your family history for hearing-related problems.
+They may also do a medical exam and evaluate your family history for hearing-related problems.